International Union of Basic and Clinical Pharmacology: Activities

 A primary purpose of IUPHAR is providing global free access to a major, on-line repository of characterization data for receptors, ion channels, enzyme target classes and drugs through the Committee on Receptor Nomenclature and Drug Classification (NC-IUPHAR), established in 1987.
-The Guide to Pharmacology established in 2012 superseded the earlier IUPHAR-DB.
+The Guide to Pharmacology established in 2012 superseded the earlier IUPHAR-DB and the Guide to Receptors and Channels (published in the British Journal of Pharmacology).
 This is a joint endeavor with the British Pharmacological Society, and has been supported by the Wellcome Trust.
 It includes all the G protein-coupled receptors, voltage-gated ion channels, 7TM receptors, nuclear receptors, ligand-gated ion channels and Kinases which are known to be in the human genome.
 Where relevant, data on the rat and mouse homologues are presented to assist researchers and clinicians in developing and/or enhancing therapeutics for eventual medication in humans.

 NC-IUPHAR also promulgates standards of name nomenclature for research in pharmacology and the related disciplines.

 In general, IUPHAR offers individual pharmacologists free curriculum expertise, career development and job listings (the non-profit PharmacoCareers.org), research resources, and collaboration opportunities.
 IUPHAR offers its member societies venues for participating in worldwide initiatives, publicizing member meetings and activities, nominating individuals for Young Investigator awards, and naming delegates to the quadrennial General Assemblies.
 A biannual newsletter entitled Pharmacology International is published.

 As a non-government organization in official relations with the World Health Organization (WHO), IUPHAR representatives help shape international policy on essential medicines, appropriate dose therapeutics for children, and clinical pharmacology core competencies among its many WHO-related activities.